Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 2. The categories of data subjects and personal data usage

-3. Your obligations and rights as controller
+3. Your obligations and rights as a controller

 4. Specific commitments from the processor regarding security, sub-processor management, and deletion at contract end